 Construction delays come in all shapes and sizes.
 Left unchecked, they can build up and kill your project before you know what hit you!
 Luckily, construction delays can be eliminated (well, at least reduced) with adequate planning and coordination.
 That starts with proper project oversight and open communication.
-Let’s take a look at the common causes of delays and how to reduce them on your project.
+Let’s take a look at the common construction delays and how to reduce them on your project.

 Table of Contents